 Industry and geographic trends also influence how to value a business.
 This is often referred to as “market risk.”
-If an industry is booming and trending towards your particular business, the higher your multiplier will be.
-In the same way, the more the population growth and popularity of a business area is growing, the higher your business’s specific multiplier will be.
+If an industry is booming and trending toward your particular business, the higher your multiplier will be.
+In the same way, the more the population growth and popularity of a business area is growing, the higher your business’ specific multiplier will be.

-The truth is, people are never going to stop eating fast food.
+In general, the fast food industry remains stable due to its convenience and low cost compared to full-service restaurants, making it unlikely to suffer a significant drop in patronage.
 Fast food is trending towards healthier food, but this is a major part of Subway’s brand recognition.
-So, as far as industry trends are concerned, Subway has good prospects.
+As far as industry trends are concerned, Subway has good prospects.

-Geographically, New Jersey is staying pretty steady economically (Of course, specific geographic regions within a state can often have very different trends than the state as a whole, so it is also important to research local area trends).
+Geographically, New Jersey is staying pretty steady economically.
 Given this information, Subway’s multiplier is probably above the industry average of 1.98.
+However, specific geographic regions within a state can often have very different trends than the state as a whole, so it is also important to research local area trends.

 Other Factors That Affect the Multiplier